Bio

 Story

 Born and bred in Utah, Steven Nyman was skiing at 2, his Mom taught him how to ski while his Dad ran the ski school at Sundance Mountain Resort.
 Steven and his three brother chased each other all over the mountains teaching and pushing each other to different skiing heights.
-His younger brother Blake migrated more toward the free-skiing scene gaining several segments in films and magazines around the globe, Michael his older brother became a ski patroller for several years, while Sam, the youngest, enjoys his time skiing for fun.
+His younger brother Blake migrated more toward the free-skiing scene gaining several segments in films and magazines around the globe, Michael his older brother became a ski patroller for several years, while Sam, the youngest, enjoys his time skiing for fun he continues to work at Sundance.

-Steven stuck to racing and dreamt of skiing in the Olympics and winning on the World Cup level.
+Steven stuck to racing, he dreamt of skiing in the Olympics and winning on the World Cup level.
 While racing for the Park City Ski Team he became a discretionary pick to the 2002 World Junior squad where he landed two medals.
 Gold in the Slalom and Silver in the combined.
 Coaches were so impressed, they entered him in a World Cup slalom six days later and he finished 15th!
-Since then he progressed to win on every level all the way to becoming a three time World Cup 3x World Cup winner, a 10x podium performer and becoming a 3x Olympian 06', 10' 14'.
-He is currently the fastest American alpine ski racer and ranked 6th in the World in downhill.
+Since then he progressed to win on every level all the way to becoming a three time 3x World Cup winner, a 11x World Cup podium performer and becoming a 4x Olympian 06', 10’, 14’, 18’.

 F.S.R.

 In 2010 Steven wanted to create a better connection between ski racing and its fans.
 So he developed www.FantasySkiRacer.com He and his brother set out and designed the site for fun, as a side project.
-It quickly grew to ski racings premier fantasy website.
-He and his brother continue to run the site and improve it with everyones feedback.
-Try it out yourself, see where you stack up against the rest of the World!
+It quickly grew to ski racings premier fantasy website until the shut it down in 2020.

 Blog